esteladac/espaura/README.md

 ## Current Status

-> **Esteladac:** This project is currently on hold — I'll be back to it soon!
-In the meantime, feel free to explore my other repositories where I'm actively working on new ideas.
+> **Esteladac:** First version coming soon !

 ---

 **ESPAura** is a modular, personal Ambilight firmware built for ESP8266-based microcontrollers (like the D1 Mini), designed and developed by **Esteladac** for a custom LED setup.
 It enables LED screen backlighting via the Adalight protocol and allows for customizable LED settings.

-> ⚠️ **This project is currently in development for a final product that will be sold.**
+> ⚠️ **This project is currently in development and may not work with your hardware.
+Feel free to open an issue if you encounter any problems.**
 > The code is strictly **private** and **should not be used or redistributed** under any circumstances by anyone who does not have explicit, written, and signed permission from **Esteladac**.

 > 🔧 **The code of [this repository](https://github.com/esteladac/ambilight_firmware) is currently being rewritten under this repository.**